 Leadership Grants are awarded to nonprofit organizations to create a leadership position or project for a Switzer Fellow that actively advances environmental improvement.
 Grant projects may address any environmental issue; however, there must be a clear partnership between the fellow and the organization that accomplishes three things:

 - Advances the leadership skills, expertise, and professional career of a Switzer Fellow;

-Achieves measurable improvement on a specific environmental issue through the work of the Switzer Fellow.
+- Achieves near-term measurable improvement on a specific environmental issue through the work of the Switzer Fellow; and

-One-year grants of up to $60,000 may be available to qualified organizations for projects which involve Switzer Fellows in a substantive leadership role.
-Fellows may be employed as full- or part-time staff, or on a contractual or consulting basis as long as the project is designed to utilize and advance the fellow's expertise and leadership on the issue.
-Funds are awarded to the organization, which is responsible for advising and mentoring the fellow toward achieving his or her professional goals.
+One-year grants of up to $60,000 are considered.
+Projects must involve Switzer Fellows in a substantive leadership role.
+Fellows may be employed as full- or part-time staff, or on a contractual or consulting basis, as long as the project is designed to utilize and advance the fellow's expertise and leadership on the issue.
+Funds are awarded to the organization, which is responsible for advising and mentoring the fellow toward achieving their professional goals.

-In some cases a leadership grant will support a project in an organization where a fellow is already employed.
-Such requests may be considered if the project will significantly elevate the fellow's leadership role in the organization and take his or her work in a significant new direction that will have direct environmental benefits.
+Leadership Grants may support a project in an organization where a fellow is already employed.
+Such requests may be considered if the project will significantly elevate the fellow's leadership role in the organization and take their work in a substantial new direction with clear environmental benefits.

-For projects in which the fellow will be based at a college or university, please be advised that projects which create new institutions, centers of study, or educational programs will not be eligible for leadership grant funding.
-Only those projects in which fellows will make a significant contribution to research, policy or practice beyond the university will be considered.
-For all academic-based projects, additional criteria will apply and advance communication with foundation staff is required.
+For projects in which the fellow will be based at a college or university, advance communication with foundation staff is required.
+Please be advised that projects which create new institutes, research centers, or educational programs are not eligible for leadership grant funding.
+Only those projects in which fellows will make a significant contribution to policy or practice beyond the university will be considered.

-A fellow may not receive more than three years of funding through the Leadership Grant program in one or more projects.
-A single organization may only submit one concept letter per cycle and may not receive more than one grant per year.
+Fellows may receive a maximum of three years of funding through the Leadership Grant program in one or more projects throughout their careers.
+Organizations may only submit one concept letter per grant cycle and may receive a maximum of one grant per year.